 While it is difficult to select a good PK/PD target given the inconsistent literature, the first condition to be fulfilled when a TDM programme is implemented is that the level of therapeutic concentrations, preferably at the focus of infection, is higher when compared to the level of therapeutic concentrations in the absence of a TDM programme.
 In this study, despite the use of a rational dose adjustment strategy, there was no significant increase in the level of target attainment.
 It is important to understand why increasing the dosing frequency or prolonging the duration of infusion did not led to the desired effect in this study.

 Patients with low target attainment are likely to suffer from ARC.
 In this context, it is worth considering that administering drugs that are mainly renally-cleared in patients with a good renal function may not lead to a proportional increase in target attainment, even if prolonged infusion is used.
+Sometimes, these pain killers and drugs can be addictive, hence it is better to consult an expert from rehabs near me, and move forward with the prescription.

 TAKE HOME MESSAGES